-However, when considering the fly of matter, it is more convenient to take into account the initial energy of the planets at large distances before the collision, when they still have a relative velocity $v_{\rm rel}$.
-Let us assume for estimates that about half of the mass what have been lost during the collision of the planets then was pulled back by the gravitation of the planets.
-The energy loss on the attraction of the mass is $U\sim G(\Delta M/2)M/R$.
-The planets do not merge into a single body, if $U$ does not exceed the initial kinetic energy of relative motion $\mu v_{\rm rel}/2 $, where the reduced mass $\mu=M_1M_2/(M_1+M_2)=M/2$, and the velocity $v_{\rm rel}\sim v_{\rm orb}$.
-For the collisions of the planets with the parameters of Jupiter, at the orbit with the radius $r_{\rm orb}$ of Jupiter's orbit around the star with the mass of the Sun, this criterion gives
+Let us assume for estimation that about half of the grazed mass is captured back by the gravitation of the planets.
+The corresponding energy loss for the attraction of this mass is $U\sim G(\Delta M/2)M/R$.
+This energy is equal to the work of pressure in the hydrostatically supported planet \cite{Hab87}.
+The planets do not merge into a single body, if $U$ is less than the initial kinetic energy of relative motion $\mu v_{\rm rel}^2/2 $, where $\mu=M_1M_2/(M_1+M_2)=M/2$ is the reduced mass and $v_{\rm rel}\sim v_{\rm orb}$.
+For collision of the Jupiter-like planets at the orbit of the radius $r_{\rm orb}$ around the solar-mass star, this criterion gives